scarabel/PS-method-delay-equations/2016 EJQTDE/readme.md

-READ ME
+# 2016 EJQTDE

-This repository contains some codes that are useful to reproduce the results in the paper
+This folder contains some codes that are useful to reproduce the results in the paper

-[EJQTDE2016] Breda D., Diekmann O., Liessi D., Scarabel F. (2016).
+[EJQTDE2016] Breda D, Diekmann O, Liessi D, Scarabel F (2016).
 Numerical bifurcation analysis of a class of nonlinear renewal equations, Electronic Journal of Qualitative Theory of Differential Equations, 65, 1–24.

 Each example consists of two files:
 PS_example: matlab function containing the definition of the right-hand side of the ODE system obtained through pseudospectral discretization, in the format suitable for the Matcont continuation.